GrossSBM/missSBM/cran-comments.md

 This submission is in response to a request from a CRAN maintainer.
 The DOI in the CITATION is for a new JSS publication that will be registered after publication on CRAN.

+## missSBM 1.0.3

+- Adaptation due to new Matrix version 1.4-2
+- fix for HTML5 in documentation

 ## missSBM 1.0.2

 - Fix linking problem with new version of nloptR (2.0.0)